Edmund G. Love: Goal to eat from every restaurant in New York City Yellow Pages

 During the time period where he was homeless in 1952 and afterwards when his book became successful, Love began going alphabetically through the Manhattan version of the yellow pages and every restaurant listed inside.
 At the beginning, he had been working in the cheese department of a supermarket located in Morristown, New Jersey, and earning around $40 per week, which he preferably spent on his job-hunting day at a restaurant named Shines.
 Eventually, he decided he wanted more variety and was recommended by a police officer to look in the yellow pages for options.
 While he started his alphabetical tour almost as a joke, Love stated that he also kept going in order to spite the expensive taste of his ex-wife.
-By the early 1970's, he had completed the over 6,000 locations listed in the directory and began going through the new restaurants that had opened since he began.
+By the early 1970s, he had completed the over 6,000 locations listed in the directory and began going through the new restaurants that had opened since he began.